swiprCS/CSGO-Newbie-Guide/README.md

 **Helpful Resources**

-* [Smokes / Flashes / Molly's](http://sothatwemaybefree.com/) - Sothatwemaybefree has a really nice site showing common throws.
+* [Smokes / Flashes / Molly's](http://sothatwemaybefree.com/) - Sothatwemaybefree has a really nice site showing common throws for both 64 and 128 tick servers (Valve Matchmaking & External Services).

 * [Aim Training Theory](https://www.reddit.com/r/GlobalOffensive/comments/3anjtd/how_to_train_your_aim_by_the_16_yo_semipro/) - From the mind of a semi pro.